 Milk is a treasure house of about 2000 ingredients.
 Value addition to milk products would provide health benefits to the consumers, improve the scale of the economy in the dairy industry.
-Indian dairy industry must seize the opportunity and gainfully exploit the highly dynamic, exciting, and promising future in the field of value-added dairy products, write, M.K.
+Indian dairy industry must seize the opportunity and gainfully exploit the highly dynamic, exciting, and promising future in the field of value-added milk products, write, M.K.
 Sanyal, S.K.
 Gangopadhyay, and S.C.
 Paul.

 Value addition to milk products is an age-old practice in India.
 Most of our traditional milk products such as sandesh, payasam, burfi, dahi, rasogolla, srikhand, kulfi etc. are value-added dairy foods.
 Many of the value-added functional dairy foods are designed to decrease the chances of diseases, managing the disease conditions and promoting the health of the consumers.
 Some Western countries are already marketing a variety of such foods incorporated with specific health-promoting factors and food ingredients derived from fractionation of milk employing emerging technologies like ultrafiltration, diafiltration, microfiltration, nanofiltration, reverse osmosis, fat fractionation, electrodialysis, etc.